ibm-cloud-docs/cephaas/preinstallation_checklist.md

 {: #site-plan-env-req}

 Before you place the order, you must prepare your data center site to meet the following site and environmental requirements:
-*  The data center can accommodate all the 42U racks in a pod.
-For example, a small pod contains one 42U rack and a medium pod might contain two or four 42U racks.
+*  The data center can accommodate all the 42U racks in a rack.
+For example, a small rack contains one 42U rack and a medium rack might contain two or four 42U racks.
 *  The floor of the data center is able to withstand the weight of the racks and other equipment.
 For more information about rack dimensions and weight, see [Site access requirements](/docs/cephaas?topic=cephaas-site-access-requirements).
 *  Ensure heating, ventilation, and air conditioning (HVAC) setup for front-to-back airflow and humidity control is ready.
 For more information, see [Environmental requirements](/docs/cephaas?topic=cephaas-environmental-requirements).
 *  The data center site meets the power source requirements for rack connector and load requirements.
 For more information, see [Power requirements](/docs/cephaas?topic=cephaas-power-requirements).
 *  The data center is in a secured location with restricted access.
 For more information, see [Site readiness](/docs/cephaas?topic=cephaas-site-readiness).

-The following data center site requirements must be met before the pod is delivered to your data center:
+The following data center site requirements must be met before the rack is delivered to your data center:
-*  Ensure that the IBM site reliability engineering (SRE) operations team has the security and access approval to operationally manage the pod infrastructure.
+*  Ensure that the IBM site reliability engineering (SRE) operations team has the security and access approval to operationally manage the rack infrastructure.
-*  Ensure that the power cables and network cables are routed to the location where the pod will be installed.
+*  Ensure that the power cables and network cables are routed to the location where the rack will be installed.
 The power cables must have connectors that are compatible with rack PDU.
 For more information, see [Supported PDU power cord](https://www.ibm.com/docs/en/power9/0009-ESS?topic=pr-supported-pdu-power-cords){: external}.
 *  Identify a network administrator and hire a service provider who can participate in establishing the connections to IBM Direct Link connection or VPN connection and to provide last mile connectivity.

 ## Networking requirements
 {: #network-req}

-The following network requirements must be completed before the pod is delivered to your data center:
+The following network requirements must be completed before the rack is delivered to your data center:
 *  After the order is placed, IBM provides a pre-installation checklist.
 Complete the pre-installation checklist to provide network-specific information, such as Autonomous system numbers (ASN), Service key, and others.
 For more information, see [Network requirements](/docs/cephaas?topic=cephaas-network-requirements).
 *  Review and identify the available network use cases and communicate your requirements to IBM before you proceed with installation.
 For more information, see [Network use cases].